apoorvjain1995/A-Comparative-study-of-countries/README.md

 # Problem Statement:
 * Create a dashboard to do a comparative study on various parameters of different countries using the sample insurance dataset and world development indicators dataset

-Primary Dataset – Insurance Sample Dataset
+* Primary Dataset – Insurance Sample Dataset

-Secondary Dataset – Global Financial Development Database
+* Secondary Dataset – Global Financial Development Database

-Hint: (Use Data Blending with Relationships between Country Code, Country, and Year)
+## Tools Used:
+* Tableau

-Dashboard Description
+## Dashboard Description

+The dashboard is equiped with the following:

-A geographic map showing countries field.
-Color the map based on Income column from the secondary dataset.
+* A geographic map showing countries field.
+The map is coloured on the basis of Income from the secondary dataset.

-Include a filter of income group to the dashboard
+* The dashboard has a **filter** of income group.

-Include a webpage to show data from world bank webpage driven by an URL action from geography graph.
+* The dashboard includes a webpage to show data from world bank webpage driven by a URL **action** from geography graph.
 The country names in the map will act as the trigger  https://data.worldbank.org/country/<country>?view=chart

-Create a KPI Table to show the comparison between the selected period and the prior period to the selected one.
+* The dashboard has a KPI Table to show the comparison between the selected period and the prior period to the selected one.

-Create two parameters for Year Selection and Category Selection.
+* The dashboard has 2 **parameters** for Year Selection and Category Selection.

 Category Parameter to have Life Insurance Share, Market Share, Penetration, Ratio of Reinsurance Accepted & Retention Ratio